ogorodnikoff2012/Deque/README.md

 Also this structure provides random access iterators.

 This project uses Google Test.
-Compile your copy of this library and put it in `lib/`.